laugga/HorizontalPicker/README.md

 * iOS 5 or later

-## How to use GAPickerView in your project
+## How to use LAPickerView in your project

 ## Overview